MOladunni/MOladunni.github.io/README.md

 Key Skills: Data cleaning, financial modelling, dashboards, data storytelling.

 **Key findings:**

-Regional : Identified the most performing region and highlighted regions where performance is low for further investigation.
+Regional: Identified the most performing region and highlighted regions where performance is low for further investigation.

-Asset class: Highlighted the largest asset class and the lowest asset class which can be improved
+Asset class: Highlighted the largest asset class and the lowest asset class, which can be improved

-Net Asset: Discovered the region with the largest net asset and the region with the lowest net asset which can be improved upon
+Net Asset: Discovered the region with the largest net asset and the region with the lowest net asset, which can be improved upon

-Taxation: Majority of funds are tax free for the UK market which could a marketing strategy for UK market
+Taxation: The majority of funds are tax-free, which could be a marketing strategy for the UK market

-Top-Performing Asset: Showed the asset that is performing the best which stakeholders can invest in
+Top-Performing Asset: Show the asset that is performing the best, which investors can invest in

-Currency: Most fund has their domiciule currency in the dollars giving insight to the marketing team for the USA custormers.
+Currency: Most funds have their domiciliary currency in the dollar, giving insight to the marketing team for the USA customers.

 **Dashboard Overview:**

-This dashboard serves as a crucial information tool for Ishares investment management team and marketing team, providing clear, actionable insights that drive informed investment decision-making and strategic marketing planning.
+This dashboard serves as a crucial information tool for the iShares investment management team and marketing team, providing clear, actionable insights that drive informed investment decision-making and strategic marketing planning.

 # Project 2